AnandakrishnanV/mRail_CBDC_Design/contracts/README.md

     - Function to check balances in other central banks
     - Function to request other central bank to add an address as secondary user
     - Function to add an address as secondary user
+      - Need method to check if sender is also a Central Bank